What is bankroll and why control it?

 ---|---|---|

-Consider low-risk tactics where bankroll is spent slowly:
+Consider low-risk tactics where bankroll is slowly consumed:

 - Use of minimum rates